 - To exit Diagramming mode, just click anywhere on an empty surface on the page (or hit ‘D’ or Esc).

-In Edit Mode, you can format connectors, retroactively, either individually, or as a selection.
+You can format connectors in Edit Mode, either individually, or as a selection.
 Clicking on any connector will open the Connector Style section of the Format Panel.

 When you select a single connector, that connector’s name is displayed at the top of the panel.
 This makes it easy to locate and identify that connector in the Outline Panel.

 When you select multiple connectors, the panel displays the number of connectors in that group, in order to help you confirm your selection before applying any style changes or transformations.

 You can set your connector’s color, width, stroke-style, and pick from a range of line-styles (orthogonal, orthogonal rounded, curved or straight).
 You can also choose from a range of start-and-end markers, adjust the connector’s opacity, and add both Drop Shadow and Blur.

 Unless you make a change, all the connectors you draw, going forward, will adopt these style settings.